peterantonarosjr/CryptoTradeBot-Deprecated-/README.md

 * Provide basic helper functions that will be used throughout the program.

-### 📁 TradingStrategies
+### 📁 Indicators

-* Implement different trading strategies that return a Buy,Hold,Sell command.
+* Implement different trade indicators that return a Buy,Hold,Sell command.
 Currently implementing GoldenCross/DeathCross, RSI Divergence, and "dumb" scalping.